Christopher A. Clark

 includes evaluation of commercial ‘reduced risk’ fungicides

 and biological controls.
-We are also working with Dr.
+We have also worked with Dr. Dave

-Dave Picha to evaluate the potential for using hot
+Picha to evaluate the potential for using hot water.
+While

 Streptomyces soil rot